 Pixel-level noise will not be apparent until you raise the ISO over mid-level.
 Below the mid-level, the noise would appear in the shadows, but that depends on your camera.

 Photographers will almost always create their pictures with optimal exposure, not too bright and not too dark either.

 Images that have many parts of bright and dark parts are described as having a high dynamic range/high contrast.

 On the flip side, scenes that are lit but are neither too dark nor too bright are described as having a low dynamic range/low contrast.

-Both of these scenes are not necessarily impressive or horrible, and it leans more towards your goal and situation when taking the pictures.
+Both of these scenes are not necessarily impressive or horrible, and it leans more toward your goal and situation when taking the pictures.

 Different times of the day will have different lighting conditions, so plan accordingly and ahead.